yisaienkov/tinysets/README.md

 images in different poses and with different environments for each Minifigure in the dataset.

-Currently it contains 7 figures from the LEGO sets [Yoda's Hut](https://www.lego.com/en-us/product/yoda-s-hut-75208), [Spider Mech vs. Venom](https://www.lego.com/en-us/product/spider-mech-vs-venom-76115).
+Currently, it contains 7 figures (75 images totally) from the LEGO sets [Yoda's Hut](https://www.lego.com/en-us/product/yoda-s-hut-75208), [Spider Mech vs. Venom](https://www.lego.com/en-us/product/spider-mech-vs-venom-76115).